 UAS provides a safe, orderly, and engaging learning environment where students can learn, and teachers can teach.
 UAS provides a student management system that defines appropriate behavioral boundaries while promoting student reflection, adaptation, self-regulation, and communal responsibility.
-We want students to learn to be responsible for their own behavior.
+We want students to be responsible for their own behavior and develop emotional resilience.

-UAS is committed to building and maintaining a school culture with students, staff and parents that support the learning and well-being of all members of our community.
+UAS is committed to building and maintaining an inclusive school culture with students, staff and parents working collaboratively to support the learning and well-being of all members of our community.
 Cooperation, support, and respect are the foundations of our community, and we work to provide an environment where all members feel safe and valued.

 We promote open communication based on understanding and respect.
-At UAS we believe in the equality of all members, and we believe that for our students to excel and realize their full potential we need to constantly work on developing and strengthening the partnership between home and school in all aspects of student development.
+At UAS we believe in the equality of all members, and we believe that for our students to excel and realize their full potential, we need to constantly work on developing and strengthening the partnership between home and school in all aspects of student development.